 Discussion:

-SEC: 2022-04-11 15:48:11Z - status set to: Submission Required The cited text with the proposed change in redline is: "The Supplicant shall set the Secure bit to 0 in all EAPOL-Key frames it sends before it has the PTK and the GTK and before it has received an EAPOL-Key frame from the Authenticator with the Secure bit equal to 1 (this should be before receiving message 3 of the 4-way handshake).
+SEC: 2022-04-11 15:48:11Z - status set to: Submission Required The cited text with the proposed change in redline is: "The Supplicant shall set the Secure bit to 0 in all EAPOL-Key frames it sends before it has the initial PTK and the GTK and before it has received an EAPOL-Key frame from the Authenticator with the Secure bit equal to 1 (this should be before receiving message 3 of the 4-way handshake).
 The Supplicant shall set the Secure bit to 1 in all EAPOL-Key frames sent after this until it loses the security association it shares with the Authenticator."
 Previously reviewed in CID 179 and CID 180 - 11-21/829

 Minutes: